VoltageSolutions/bing-wallpaper/README.md

 # bing-wallpaper
-Makes the daily-updating Bing.com wallpaper available to your apps.
-# bing-wallpaper

 This container makes the daily-updating Bing.com wallpaper available to your apps.
 It presents the wallpaper as an endpoint on your network so that you can point your other apps or utilities to it.